 In addition, you may need to provide recent invoices or contracts that show the work you’re currently performing but can no longer perform due to your injuries.
 Correspondence with potential customers can also help show the money you’re missing out on because of the wreck.

 It’s important to note that you can only receive compensation for reported income.
-If you have a side gig that pays cash under the table or have unreported tips, you generally can’t recover that form of income.
+If you have a side gig that pays cash under the table or you have unreported tips, you generally can’t recover that form of lost income.
+You can only recover lost wages and earnings that you reported on your taxes.
+This is a standard stipulation for all Tampa worker’s compensation claims and claims to recover lost wages in almost all states.

 Get the Help You Deserve from an Experienced Tampa Car Accident Lawyer